Immerse Yourself in Your Studies

 Controversy and the US Supreme Court –

-This course provides students with an understanding of the role of the U.S. Supreme Court in shaping the U.S. Constitution through its most controversial cases.
+This pre-law course provides students with an understanding of the role of the U.S. Supreme Court in shaping the U.S. Constitution through its most controversial cases.
 It will examine the history of the Court, discuss landmark cases and current controversial cases, and examine the human factors that influence these decisions, including the backgrounds of the parties to, and jurists of, the cases.
 This course will enable students to analyze the quality of these decisions, to appreciate their significance in shaping the U.S. Constitution, and to logically defend or oppose them.

 Global Agenda –